cloudtruth/cloudformation-cloudtruth-access/README.md

-# CloudTruth CloudFormation for AWS Integrations
+# CloudFormation for AWS Integrations
 This cloudformation template will create an AWS Role providing [CloudTruth AWS integration](https://docs.cloudtruth.com/integrations/aws) access with inline policies for S3, SSM, and Secrets Manager.

 ## Prerequisite